Yukselcsgn/dynamic_web_scraper/README.md

 }
 ```
 - Edit `config.json` to add/remove user agents or proxies.
-- No more TXT files for user agents or proxies.
+- Do not use TXT files for user agents or proxies; only config.json is supported in the main workflow.

 ---